Why Responsibility Must Arrive Earlier Than We Think

 It shows children that they are capable of contributing to the world around them.

-When a child completes a task that matters—helping prepare a meal, caring for a younger sibling, maintaining part of the home—they experience the direct connection between effort and outcome.
+When a child completes a task that matters, he experiences the direct connection between effort and outcome.

 This experience builds competence.